broadinstitute/import-service/README.md

 The `delete-old-app-engine-versions` bash script handles programmatic cleanup of the oldest version, in exchange for the upload of the newest version.
 For `dev` GAE versions, the `delete-old-app-engine-versions` script is automatically invoked during each merge into the `develop` branch.

-For other environments (such as `alpha, perf, staging, prod`), the script must be run manually.
+For other environments other than `prod` (such as `alpha, perf, staging`), the script must be run manually.
 This is to ensure that the deletion of versions is intentional by an authenticated user.

+For `prod`, the suggestion is that the deletions occur deliberately in the Google App Engine console.